-Among notable upcoming engagements, Mr. Gershon and the Chorale join the Los Angeles Philharmonic for a groundbreaking international tour to London, Lucerne, Paris and New York to present Adam’s The Gospel According to the Other Mary, March 16-27, 2013.
-He conducts Handel's L'Allegro, il Penseroso ed il Moderato in Edinburgh, Scotland for the Berkshire Choral Festival in June 2013, leads a new Opearascape production of Verdi’s La Traviata for Wolf Trap Opera with the National Symphony Orchestra July 19, 2013, at Wolf Trap National Park for the Performing Arts, and accompanies a recital of French music with soprano Elissa Johnston, his wife, July 27, 2013, at Boston Court in Pasadena, California.
-Mr. Gershon, a tenor, makes two appearances at the Ravinia Festival, singing the quartet version of David Lang’s the little match girl passion with Johnston, mezzo-soprano Adriana Manfredi and bass-baritone Cedric Berry August 26, 2013, and conducting The Gospel According To The Other Mary with the Los Angeles Master Chorale, the Ravinia Festival Orchestra and the original cast September 7, 2013.
-With LA Opera, he conducts Bizet’s Carmen September 26 and 28, 2013, at the Dorothy Chandler Pavilion.
-Additionally, the 2013-14 season marks the Los Angeles Master Chorale’s 50th season with Mr. Gershon conducting 14 performances at Walt Disney Concert Hall, including an opening night multi-media spectacular celebrating the Chorale’s illustrious musical history September 22, 2013, and a season finale featuring four world premieres by eminent composers Esa-Pekka Salonen, David Lang, Francisco Núñez and LAMC Swan Family Composer In Residence Shawn Kirchner June 8, 2014.
-Also at Disney Hall, Mr. Gershon guest conducts the Los Angeles Philharmonic in a performance with the Chorale of Phillip Glass’ the CIVIL warS, the Rome Section, April 17 and 19, 2014), and conducts a concert with high school students from across the country at Carnegie Hall for Choirs of America (June 21, 2014).
+Among other notable engagements, Mr. Gershon conducted Handel's L'Allegro, il Penseroso ed il Moderato in Edinburgh, Scotland for the Berkshire Choral Festival (June 2013), led a new production of Verdi’s La Traviata for Wolf Trap Opera with the National Symphony Orchestra at Wolf Trap National Park for the Performing Arts (July 19, 2013), and accompanied a recital of French music with soprano Elissa Johnston, his wife, at Boston Court in Pasadena, California (July 27, 2013).
+Mr. Gershon, a tenor, makes two appearances at the Ravinia Festival, singing the quartet version of David Lang’s the little match girl passion with Johnston, mezzo-soprano Chorale member Adriana Manfredi and bass-baritone Cedric Berry (August 26, 2013), and conducts The Gospel According To The Other Mary with the Los Angeles Master Chorale, the Chicago Philharmonic Orchestra and the original cast of soloists (September 7, 2013).
+With LA Opera, he conducts Bizet’s Carmen at the Dorothy Chandler Pavilion (September 26, 28, and October 4, 2013).
+In celebration of composer Chinary Ung’s 70th birthday, Mr. Gershon conducts his critically acclaimed AURA at UC San Diego (November 13, 2013) He also guest conducts the Los Angeles Philharmonic in a performance with the Chorale of Phillip Glass’ the CIVIL warS, the Rome Section at Disney Hall, (April 17 and 19, 2014), and conducts a concert with high school students from across the country at Carnegie Hall for Choirs of America (June 21, 2014).